omegacms/serializable-closure/README.md

 - **`UnsignedSerializableClosure`**: This class is suitable for closures that don't require a secret key for signing.
 It provides a straightforward way to serialize closures without additional security measures.

+### ⚠️ Experimental Feature: Serialization of Anonymous Functions

+**Caution: This feature is experimental!** We've added support for the serialization of anonymous functions, but it comes with a warning.
+This feature is considered experimental, and we recommend using it only if you fully understand its implications.

+Anonymous function serialization involves intricacies and potential risks, and its usage should be approached with caution.
+If you're unsure about the consequences or don't specifically need this functionality, it's advisable to stick to serializing named functions or closures.

+Before incorporating this feature into your code, ensure you are aware of the implications and are comfortable handling any potential issues that might arise.
+Proceed with caution!

 ## Requirements

 * PHP 8.2 or later